VUEngine/VUEngine-Plugins/readme.md

 VUEngine Plugins
 ================

-A library of reusable, prefab code components like entities, states or fonts, that can be easily plugged into VUEngine projects to add new functionality.
+A library of reusable, prefab code components like entities, states or fonts, that can be easily plugged into VUEngine projects to, e.g., add new functionality.

 PLUGIN LIST